Multivariate Fields of Experts for Convergent Image Reconstruction: Description of the Model

-Theorem \ref{thm:single_global_min} guarantees that the regularizer is bounded from below and preserves a similar interpretation to the classic FoE, where weak filter responses are favored while stronger responses are increasingly penalized.
+Theorem \ref{thm:single_global_min} guarantees that the regularizer is bounded from below and preserves a interpretation similar to the classic FoE, where weak filter responses are favored while stronger responses are penalized.
 The proof can be found in Appendix~\ref{sec:proof}.

 The gradient of our regularizer can be written as